-If you use a CRM (customer relations management) and banked on the return it promised, you’re already know that most CMRs are missing something.
+If you use a CRM (customer relations management) and banking on the return it promised, you already know that most CMRs are missing something.

-Not only are they missing specifics on the mechanical condition of each vehicle, we could go so far as to say they’re pretty clueless on maintenance needs.
+Not only are they missing specifics on the mechanical condition of each vehicle, but we could also go so far as to say they’re pretty clueless about maintenance needs.

 The great hope that doesn’t manage much